Cope Notes: Studies

 In May 2022, a study was published in the Journal of Medical Internet Research where researchers found a majority of participants in the study "appreciate the service for reframing their mental wellness (86%) with statistically significant correlations between personality and acceptability of the service", while some participants "prefer a more personalized experience" (14%).

 In March 2023, a study was published in the Journal of Mental Health where researchers found that "participants with severe depression experienced a significant decrease in anxiety and depressive symptoms, as well as perceived stress" and "showed a significant increase in emotional intelligence" after using Cope Notes for 1 month.
 Participants with mild to moderate symptoms also experienced an "increase in overall coping and problem-focused coping skills".
 The study's participants consisted of 64 people, a majority of whom were white women and students attending the University of South Florida.

 In 2025, a case study was published on the effects of Cope Notes amongst the faculty, staff, and students of over 100 Pasco, Desoto, and Charlotte county district schools where the service was distributed for free, resulting in 98.8% of respondents to a survey feeling "more positive and supported" and 85.4% of respondents stating that they used the service daily.
-The study was initiated by a 2024 partnership between Cope Notes and the Central Florida Behavioral Health Network, which was later extended in 2025.
+The study was initiated by a 2024 partnership between Cope Notes and the Central Florida Behavioral Health Network, which was later extended in 2025 and again in 2026.